 Send Ctrl-Alt-Del – simulates pressing the Ctrl + Alt + Delete combination on the machine

-How does it work?
-If you need to input Ctrl + C to the machine, click the Ctrl button and then press C on your keyboard.
-The browser terminal will register it as Ctrl + C instead.
+For example, if you need to input Ctrl + C, click the Ctrl button and then press C on your keyboard.
+The browser terminal will register it as Ctrl + C

 2 – Power Button